LycheeOrg/Lychee/readme.md

 #### A great looking and easy-to-use photo-management-system.

-*Since the 1st of April 2018 this project has moved to its own Organisation (https://github.com/LycheeOrg) where people are able to submit their fixes to it.
-We, the Organisation owners, want to thank electerious (Tobias Reich) for the opportunity to make this project live on.*
+*The Lychee project was moved to [LycheeOrg](https://github.com/LycheeOrg) on the 1st of April 2018.
+We would like to thank electerious (Tobias Reich) for creating Lychee and for giving us the opportunity to make this project live on.*

 Upgrade from v3 is straight forward.
 [Upgrade. &#187;](https://lycheeorg.github.io/docs/upgrade.html)